-‘Devious’ TikTok challenge hits Buckhead high school - Reporter Newspapers
+Update: ‘Devious’ TikTok challenge hits local high schools - Reporter Newspapers

-A Buckhead high school is reporting that students are damaging school property due to a viral social media challenge.
+High schools in Buckhead, Sandy Springs and Midtown are reporting that students are damaging school property due to a viral social media challenge.

 Across the country, there’s been a challenge on TikTok called “devious licks” where students are stealing or damaging school property.
 Some of the videos reportedly got millions of views and show kids stealing items such as soap or paper towel dispensers.

-Curtis Douglass, principal of North Atlanta High School, got on Facebook Wednesday to address the social media challenge.
+Curtis Douglass, principal of North Atlanta High School in Buckhead, got on Facebook Wednesday to address the social media challenge.

 “At North Atlanta, this has reared its head primarily in the student restrooms, specifically the boys’ restrooms,” Douglass wrote.
 “For example, we are having soap dispensers, sinks, hand dryers and other things destroyed.
 These actions violate the District Code of Conduct.
 We are not going to tolerate this behavior.”

-Note: Update: This story has been updated with information about Riverwood International Charter School and Midtown High School.